joao-mbn/holydays/README.md

 #### Unit Tests

 This project uses Vitest for unit testing.
 You can run the test suites of the project by running `npm run test` on the command line.
-For informations on topics such as debugging and IDE integrations you can use the official [Vitest Guide](https://vitest.dev/guide/).
+For more informations, refer to the official [Vitest Guide](https://vitest.dev/guide/).

+#### E2E Tests

+This project uses Playwright for end-to-end (E2E) testing.
+You can run the test suites of the project by running `npm run e2e` on the command line.
+For more informations, refer to the official [Playwright Docs](https://playwright.dev/docs/intro).

 ## Feedback and Support